RitamChakraborty/RitamChakraborty/README.md

 </p>

 - [x] ☕ Programming while drinking **Bournvita** is the ultimate fun for me.
 - [x] 🚲 Cycling is my favorite sport.
-Rebuilt my 10 year old *Hero Ranger* recently.
+Rebuilt my 10 years old *Hero Ranger* recently.
 Have great memories with it.
 - [x] 🍿 Sucker for thriller movies.
-Big fan on **Natalie Portman**. 😍
+Big fan of **Natalie Portman**. 😍
 - [x] ♻️ Love to recycle stuff, specially electronics.
 - [x] 😏 And of course smug smiling with my girlfriend [Shuktika](https://github.com/Shuktika15) who made a valuable contribution in making this README.
 Love you as always sweetie. 😘